rlugojr/linkurious-enterprise-manual/Expanding_And_Collapsing/expanding_relationships.md

 The ```Expand``` buttons display the list of available relationship types and neighbor categories.
 We can choose to get everything or to filter the retrieved relationships and neighbors.

+If the expanded nodes have too many neighbors, it may however lead to unreadable visualization.

+Linkurious prevents us to add to many neighbors at once by asking to filter the retrieved neighborhood.
+A safeguard popup will appear, providing options to select a specific relationship type and neighbor category, to pick the most or least connected neighbors, and to change the maximal number of retrieved neighbors.
+We may bypass this limit manually.

 > It is tempting to always add more nodes and edges to your visualization.
 Beware though, if you are not careful you may end up with too many nodes on your screen... and a worthless visualization.